-Finally, we note that the relativistic Crooks fluctuation theorem trivially follows from Eq.
-(25).
-To this end, consider that the total entropy production (Δs{tot}) can be divided into two parts, namely the system entropy change (Δs) and the reservoir entropy change (Δs{res}) .
-The reservoir entropy change can be written in terms of heat (17) and system entropy change can be written in terms of the internal energy change (using Eq.
-(9)) and the free energy change.
+Finally, we note that the relativistic Crooks fluctuation theorem trivially follows from equation (25).
+To this end, consider that the total entropy production ( $\Delta s{\text{tot}}$ ) can be divided into two parts, namely the system entropy change ( $\Delta s$ ) and the reservoir entropy change ( $\Delta s{\text{res}}$ ).
+The reservoir entropy change can be written in terms of heat (17) and system entropy change can be written in terms of the internal energy change (using equation (9)) and the free energy change.
 Finally using the first law (3) one obtains the work fluctuation theorem.
+A detailed account of this result has been relegated to the appendix.